ManjarrezAvila/GitGitHub-MMA/README.md

-1. In your terminal go to the GitGitHub-MMA directory with the command `cd GitGitHub-MMA/` 2.Run the comand `git log --all --graph --decorate --oneline` to be able to see all the changes in this repository
+1. In your terminal go to the GitGitHub-MMA directory with the command `cd GitGitHub-MMA/` 2.Run the comand `git log --all --graph --decorate --oneline` to be able to see all the changes in this repository Run the comand `git log --all --graph --decorate --oneline` to be able to see all the tags created

 ## Output